qwertpi/planthealthcnn/README.md

 * Scikit-Learn `pip3 install sklearn`
 * h5py `pip3 install h5py`
 * PIL`pip3 install Pillow`
-# Usage
-## Data augmentation (optional)
+#### Setup
 0\.
 Download this repo `git clone https://github.com/qwertpi/planthealthcnn.git`
 1\.
 Source some images of healthy and dying plants and put them in the respective folders in images
 2\.
 Resize your images `cd images/healthy/ && for file in *; do convert $file -resize 224x224 -gravity center -background "rgb(0,0,0)" -extent 224x224 $file; done` then `cd ..` then `cd ..` again then `cd images/dying/ && for file in *; do convert $file -resize 224x224 -gravity center -background "rgb(0,0,0)" -extent 224x224 $file; done` then `cd ..` twice once again
 3a\.
 Run aug.py to create new images with added noise, random brighnes and cropping `python3 aug.py`
 3b\.
 (Optional) Copy your old images to augmented as well `cp images/healthy/* augmented/healthy/ && cp images/dying/* augmented/dying/`
+## Usage
-4\.
-Run generator train.py
+1\.
+Run generator train.py to train the model `python3 "generator train.py"`
-5\.
-(Optional) Run metrics.py to see which images in the training data your model is failing to classify
+2\.
+(Optional) Run metrics.py to see which images in the training data your model is failing to classify `python3 metrics.py`
-## Predicting
-Change the file variable in predict.py to point towards the image you want to check then run it
+3\.
+Change the file variable in predict.py to point towards the image you want to check then run it, code for live prediction on webcam feeds may or may not come in the futre
+## Misc
 If you get the /tmp direcotry doesn't use RAM message you can create a 10MB RAM backed directory called /ram by running the command `sudo mkdir -p /ram && sudo mount -t tmpfs -o size=10m tmpfs /ram` and then change [tmp_dir](https://github.com/qwertpi/catvdogcnn/blob/07745d8058cb5fb8e8b346d3023d38c46d80b65d/predict.py#L7) to point to your RAM backed directory eg. tmp_dir="/ram/"
 I have attached 3 images that I believe to be in neither the train nor test set for you to use in prediction testing if you want